 Recovery effort at collapsed building could end soon

-The recovery efforts for a South Florida condo building that collapsed last month might be coming to an end soon.
+Efforts to recover human remains from the debris of a South Florida condo building are nearing an end.

-Miami-Dade police identified six more victims of the Surfside condo collapse Thursday, meaning that 92 of the 97 confirmed dead have been identified as the recovery enters a final stretch.
-County officials have been able to account for at least 240 people connected to the building, with just a few people still classified as missing, or “potentially unaccounted for.”
+Miami-Dade police identified six more victims of last month’s Surfside condo collapse on Thursday, meaning that 92 of the 97 confirmed dead have been identified.
+County officials have accounted for at least 240 people connected to the building, with just a few still classified as missing, or “potentially unaccounted for.”

 A county statement late Thursday said the task of identifying victims had become increasingly difficult, relying heavily on the medical examiner's office and expert technical and scientific work.
-It added more than 26 million pounds (11.8 million kilograms) of debris and concrete have been removed as recovery work continues to progress.
+More than 26 million pounds (12 million kilograms) of debris and concrete have been removed as recovery work continues.

+The collapse has raised alarm and focused scrutiny on other older apartment buildings.
+Two high-rises in Miami-Dade County have been evacuated over structural concerns.
+On Thursday, another building, with three stories of apartments in northwestern Miami-Dade, was evacuated following a partial roof collapse.

+“All residents have been evacuated & @RedCross is assisting the families,” Miami-Dade Mayor Daniella Levine Cava tweeted.

 A judge approved the sale of the oceanfront property on Wednesday, with proceeds intended to benefit victims of the deadly disaster.
 At a hearing, Miami-Dade Circuit Judge Michael Hanzman ordered that the process begin to sell the site of Champlain Towers South, which could fetch $100 million to $110 million, according to court records.